iharshpathak/iharshpathak/README.md

 -  Hi, I’m **Harsh Pathak** (@iharshpathak)
 -  A CSE (Computer Science & Engineering - 2022) Undergrad.
--  I’ve **worked on Java, Java Fx, Spring Boot,Angukar,TypeScript,My SQL.**
+-  I’ve **worked on Java, Java Fx, Spring Boot,Angular,TypeScript,My SQL.**
 -  I **also code in Python and JavaScript.**
 -  I’m looking for new opportunities, as well as to collaborate on Open-Source and other interesting projects.
 <!--📫 How to reach me (just ping me via a message)-->